ethandavies8/ethandavies8/README.md

 My Public Repositories:

+Team-Building-Project: This is my current project I am actively working on.
+Built in vue and in collaboration with an industry professional we are building a team generator.
+This will be a server hosted web application that stores user data such as their friends, teams created, individual player scores for different games, usernames and passwords.

 Educational-App: This was a school project made by me and 3 other people.
 The assignment was to create an app aimed to educate on a specific topic, our topic was logical operators in circuits.
 This application teaches how different logical operators work and then has the user practice using each operator in a circuit, eventually ending in creating an adder circuit using what they have learned.

 Pixel-Editor-Animator: This was another school project made by me and 3 other people.
 This application allows the user to create custom pixel sprites of various sizes